-Use the Options tab (3) to do the following:
+Use the Options tab 💿 to do the following:

-- Change the field being displayed on the map or switch to a different type of map. - Change the classification type. - · Change the number of classes being displayed. - Change, add, or remove the Divide by field.
+- · Change the field being displayed on the map or switch to a different type of map. - Change the statistics for the display field.
+This option is only available if location was enabled on the dataset with aggregation allowed for identical features or if the dataset was created through spatial aggregation. - Change the classification type. - · Change the number of classes being displayed. - Change, add, or remove the Divide by field.